cchantep/acolyte/src/site/markdown/integration.md

 # Integration

-Acolyte can be used with various JVM test and persistence frameworks.
+Acolyte JDBC can be used with various JVM test and persistence frameworks.

 ## Specs2